Reading Time: 11 minutes

 For most schools, meetings, campus tours, information sessions and other events are crucial conversion touchpoints.
 They offer prospects a dedicated space to learn about your school in more depth, have their questions answered, and connect directly with your staff.

 Think about what events you offer and where they fit in your admissions funnel.
 What do you offer prospects at different stages in their journey?
 How do those events tend to impact their decision-making process?
-What do your team do to follow-up with attendees, both before and after events?
+What does your team do to follow up with attendees, both before and after events?
 Figuring out how to make the most of these touchpoints could be crucial to your success.

-You should also look at what you have in place to promote your events.
+It would be best to look at what you have in place to promote your events.
 Do you have an email workflow for event invites?
-Are you promoting them through social media, advertising, and on your website?
-Ramping up your efforts in this regard could pay off in a big way.
+Are you promoting them through social media, advertising, and your website?
+Ramping up your efforts in this regard could pay off significantly.

 6. Map Out Your Ideal Admissions Follow-Up Process

-Finally, now is the time to properly map out exactly what your follow-up process should be.
-Too often, admissions teams can be too reactive in their follow-up activities, deciding on the fly when and how to contact leads.
+Finally, now is the time to correctly map out precisely what your follow-up process should be.
+Too often, admissions teams can be too reactive in their follow-up activities, deciding when and how to contact leads.

 Others tend to leave follow-up methods to individual admissions team members.
-This means there will be a huge amount of variation in how leads are contacted.
-Some staff will follow up more frequently than others; some will send more emails where others prefer phone calls; some will make use of automated communications and templates where others personalize their contact efforts.
+This means there will be a huge variation in how leads are contacted.
+Some staff will follow up more frequently than others; some will send more emails, others prefer phone calls, some will use automated communications and templates, whereas others personalize their contact efforts.

-Example: A follow-up workflow for a high priority lead.
-Note how this school is utilizing a range of different communications channels, and that the frequency of follow-up attempts decreases over time if the lead is not responding.
+Example: A follow-up workflow for a high-priority lead.
+Note how this school utilizes a range of communication channels and that the frequency of follow-up attempts decreases if the lead is not responding.

 admissions process evaluation

-This particular example is quite aggressive, but you can adapt your process to match your resources.
-You’ll also notice that this workflow only applies to ‘high priority’ leads for this school.
+This example is quite aggressive, but you can adapt your process to match your resources.
+You’ll also notice that this workflow only applies to this school’s ‘high priority’ leads.
 You can create different workflows for different prospects depending on their lead score, stage in the funnel, or how well they fit your target audience.

-This will allow your team to use its time wisely, working harder contacting high value leads while devoting less time to those that are unlikely to enroll.
+This will allow your team to use its time wisely, working harder to contact high-value leads while devoting less time to those who are unlikely to enroll.
 Whatever your resources, goals, and tools, you can make your admissions process as efficient and effective as possible.

 New call-to-action